highfidelity/hifi-content/usefulUtilities/unmuteZone/README.md

 # Unmute Zone
-When this script is added to a zone as a client entity script, the zone will unmute when the person is inside the zone.
+When added to a zone entity, this script will automatically unmute a user when the user is inside the zone.

 ## Features
-- Unmute zone will unmute a person when inside the zone
+- On entering the zone, you will be unmuted
-- Leaving the zone, the script will set your mute status back to the previous setting upon entering the zone
+- On leaving the zone, you will have your previous mute setting applied
-- If a user mutes themselves inside the zone, the zone will not change your mute settings after leaving the zone
+- If a user mutes themselves inside the zone, the zone will not apply your previous mute setting

 ## Setup
 1. Add a zone entity to your domain